 Magnesium sulphate helps to control the symptoms and reduces the risk of fatal complications, but the only thing that will pull mother and baby out of the danger zone is to deliver as quickly as possible.
 Even if the baby is premature, its chances are better "on the outside."
 Babies are only left in place when the mother’s blood pressure is responding to treatment and the baby is clearly too small to survive outside the womb.

 If the baby is big enough, and the mother’s condition has been stabilized with magnesium sulphate, the doctor will usually give medications to stimulate labour.
 If for any reason a normal birth poses problems, a caesarean section will be recommended.
 This operation is very common in Canada.

-Sometimes preeclampsia occurs up to 4 weeks after delivery, but usually blood pressure falls steadily from the moment the baby is delivered.
+The mother should be re-evaluated within one week after she has delivered the baby and been discharged from the hospital.
+Sometimes preeclampsia reoccurs up to 4 weeks after delivery, but usually blood pressure falls steadily from the moment the baby is delivered.
 Blood pressure usually returns to normal within a few months.